shubham4672/GitHub-Profiles-Explorer/README.md

 - **Profile Overview:**
   Displays the user's profile details including avatar, bio, and follower count, providing a comprehensive overview of the user's presence on GitHub.

-- **Repository List:**
-  Shows a list of public repositories associated with the user.

 - **Responsive Design:**
   Ensures that the application is fully accessible and user-friendly across all devices, including desktops, tablets, and mobile phones.